Professional Context

 💡 Expert Advice & Considerations

-Don't bother trying to use Gemini to replace your judgment; instead, use it to augment your research and data analysis skills, freeing you up to focus on the high-stakes decision-making that requires a human touch.
+Rookies often make the mistake of using the AI to replace your judgment; instead, use it to augment your research and data analysis skills, freeing you up to focus on the high-stakes decision-making that requires a human touch.

 Advanced Prompt Library